International Kickboxing Federation: History

 In 1992, Steve Fossum and Dan Stell founded the IKF, based on their knowledge and experience as former kickboxers, trainers and event promoters.

-In July, of 1996, Mr. Stell stepped down as the IKF Vice President to pursue other desires, staying on as Head of Officials.
+In July 1996, Stell stepped down as Vice President staying on as Head of Officials.
 In December 1996, the IKF launched a website with news updates for various events, worldwide rankings, rules and regulations.

 In 1998, the IKF expanded into the United Kingdom and began sanctioning events in England, Scotland, Wales, Ireland and other European countries.

 In 2007, Neil Holden took the position of Director for IKF Europe for a while.
 Replacing Holden was Carl Sams and Colin Payne, both previously in charge of IKF Full Contact activity in the United Kingdom.
 Both are part of the IKF Europe Team.
 They are currently foCusing on growth and activity in the United Kingdom as Co-Directors for IKF Europe under all IKF rule styles.

 The IKF has developed into a global organization under the direction of Steve Fossum and others associated with the IKF World Team.
 Along with this growth was the creation of the IKF Amateur Tournaments.
 The IKF created the first amateur kickboxing tournament in the United States in 1999, the IKF USA National Championships.
 The annual event grew to a North American Championships in 2004 and eventually into the IKF World Classic in 2006.
 Today the IKF World Classic is one of the largest all AMATEUR Muay Thai and Kickboxing Championship tournaments in the world.

 Fossum is also the President of the first ever Mixed Martial Arts (MMA) sanctioning body, International Sport Combat Federation (ISCF) and is the President and CEO of The International Fight Sports (IFS) which oversees several Fight Sport Companies who have a mutual goal of fostering national and international Professional and Amateur fight sport competition through the sanctioning of Fight Sports.